Table of Contents

 Claude Code Adds /recap and 1-Hour Prompt Caching: Two Updates That Pay Off in Long Sessions

-Anthropic shipped a maintenance-grade Claude Code release that’s more interesting than the version number suggests.
-Two features stand out for anyone who runs Claude Code for more than a quick one-shot edit:
+Anthropic shipped a maintenance-grade Claude Code release that is more interesting than the version number lets on.
+Two features matter to anyone who runs Claude Code past a quick one-shot edit:

 1. The /recap command and session recap feature.
-Returning to a session, after lunch, after a meeting, after a context overflow, used to mean re-reading your own scrollback to remember where Claude was in a multi-step task.
-The new recap behavior gives you a structured summary of what was happening when you stepped away, configurable via /config and invocable on demand with /recap.
-Telemetry-disabled environments can force the away-summary behavior with the CLAUDE_CODE_ENABLE_AWAY_SUMMARY env var.
+Come back to a session after lunch, a meeting, or a context overflow and you used to re-read your own scrollback to find where Claude was in a multi-step task.
+The new recap gives you a structured summary of what was happening when you stepped away.
+Configure it via /config, fire it on demand with /recap.
+Telemetry-disabled environments force the away-summary behavior with the CLAUDE_CODE_ENABLE_AWAY_SUMMARY env var.

 2. Granular prompt caching controls via env vars.
-ENABLE_PROMPT_CACHING_1H opts your session into a 1-hour cache TTL on Anthropic’s API, Bedrock, Vertex, and Foundry.
-FORCE_PROMPT_CACHING_5M does the inverse.
-It forces the 5-minute TTL when that’s what you actually want.
-The defaults haven’t changed, but you now get to pick which one applies to your workflow.
+ENABLE_PROMPT_CACHING_1H opts your session into a 1-hour cache TTL on Anthropic's API, Bedrock, Vertex, and Foundry.
+FORCE_PROMPT_CACHING_5M does the inverse, pinning the 5-minute TTL when that is what you want.
+The defaults are unchanged.
+You just get to pick which one applies to your workflow now.

-These join the other items shipped in the same window.
-The Skill tool can now invoke built-in slash commands like /init, /review, and /security-review; PowerShell support replaces the Git Bash hard requirement on Windows; and MCP tool output limits jumped to 500K characters in a separate upgrade.
+A few other items shipped in the same window.
+The Skill tool can invoke built-in slash commands like /init, /review, and /security-review.
+PowerShell support replaces the Git Bash hard requirement on Windows.
+And MCP tool output limits jumped to 500K characters in a separate upgrade.

-If you treat Claude Code as a fancy autocomplete, none of this changes much.
-If you run it as a junior teammate on a multi-hour task, which is increasingly the right way to use it, both features earn their keep on the first day.
+Treat Claude Code as fancy autocomplete and none of this moves the needle.
+Run it as a junior teammate on a multi-hour task, which is increasingly the right way to use it, and both features pay off on day one.

-/recap solves a real coordination problem.
-Long Claude Code sessions accumulate state: files touched, decisions made, tests run, follow-ups deferred.
-When you pause and come back, the agent’s “memory” is only as good as your willingness to scroll.
+/recap fixes a real coordination problem.
+Long sessions pile up state: files touched, decisions made, tests run, follow-ups deferred.
+Pause and come back, and the agent's "memory" is only as good as your willingness to scroll.
 A clean recap collapses the re-onboarding tax to a few seconds.
-We’ve seen this matter most for ops engineers and consultants who context-switch between client codebases. /recap lets you stand up an old session without rereading.
+It matters most for ops engineers and consultants bouncing between client codebases.
+You stand up an old session cold, no rereading.

 /recap

-Inside any Claude Code session, type /recap to get a summary of the conversation so far.
-To configure when recap fires automatically, run /config and look for the recap-related settings under session behavior.
+Inside any session, type /recap for a summary of the conversation so far.
+To control when it fires automatically, run /config and find the recap settings under session behavior.

-For environments where you’ve disabled telemetry but still want the away-summary feature, set:
+Disabled telemetry but still want the away-summary feature?
+Set:

 export CLAUDE_CODE_ENABLE_AWAY_SUMMARY=1